Do you want to learn how to get rich? Do you want to be wealthy enough so that you can finally buy your freedom?

-The comparison is clear, a high school graduate makes around half the salary of a college graduate and is almost twice as likely to be unemployed.
-Throw a master’s degree into the equation and it becomes evident that education is a key factor in attaining financial success.
+The comparison makes it clear; a high school graduate earns around half the salary of a college graduate and is almost twice as likely to be unemployed.
+Throw in a master’s degree, and it becomes clear that education is the key to financial success.

 But Not All Education Is Treated Equally

-Don’t be ashamed if traditional education is not for you.
-Whether you don’t like it or simply can’t afford the cost, there are other less conventional ways for you to get an education.
-There have been many people throughout history who have achieved success without any formal education.
-Someone like Abraham Lincoln, who is regarded as one of the greatest presidents in history, had never attended college.
+Nonetheless, don’t be ashamed if traditional education is not for you.
+Whether you don’t like it or can’t afford the cost, there are other ways for you to get educated.

-Passion for learning and a strong work ethic can both go a long way in becoming rich.
-Just make sure you’re consistent with all of your endeavors.
-The biggest trap you could fall into is to lose motivation and give up.
+The worst trap you could fall into is to lose motivation and give up.
 College is good because it gives you a reason to learn, but without it, you could lose interest.